markongithub/gtfstk/README.rst

 Examples
 --------
-You can play with ``examples/examples.ipynb`` in an iPython notebook
+You can play with ``examples/examples.ipynb`` in a Jupyter notebook

 Documentation